blue-grey/blue-grey.github.io/data_science/index.md

 - Great writeup of data engineering tools [[link]](https://medium.com/@squarecog/five-interesting-data-engineering-projects-48ffb9c9c501)

 # Moat Building
+- Don't call yourself a programmer [[link]](https://www.kalzumeus.com/2011/10/28/dont-call-yourself-a-programmer/)
+    - You really want to be attached to Profit Centers because it will bring you higher wages, more respect, and greater opportunities for everything of value to you.
+    - Instead, describe yourself by what you have accomplished for previously employers vis-a-vis increasing revenues or reducing costs.
+If you have not had the opportunity to do this yet, describe things which suggest you have the ability to increase revenue or reduce costs, or ideas to do so.
+    - You radically overestimate the average skill of the competition because of the crowd you hang around with
+    - Most jobs are never available publicly, just like most worthwhile candidates are not available publicly (see here).
+Information about the position travels at approximately the speed of beer, sometimes lubricated by email.
+The decisionmaker at a company knows he needs someone.
+He tells his friends and business contacts.
+One of them knows someone — family, a roommate from college, someone they met at a conference, an ex-colleague, whatever.
+Introductions are made, a meeting happens, and they achieve agreement in principle on the job offer.
+Then the resume/HR department/formal offer dance comes about.
+    -
 - Remaining relevant: [[link]](https://yanirseroussi.com/2020/01/11/software-commodities-are-eating-interesting-data-science-work/)
     - get into causal inference! recommends Causal Inference by Miguel Hernán and Jamie
 - Knowing the difference between inference and prediction; knowledge about research design (statistical bias, bad counterfactuals, measurement, generalization, validity); causality; statistics. [^f17592c2]